-The general opinion about testing documentation is that, anyone who has free time can do the documentation like Test case, Test plan, status report, Bug report, project proposal etc.
+The general opinion about testing documentation is that anyone who has free time can do the documentation like a Test case, Test plan, status report, Bug report, project proposal, etc.

 “Ink is better than the best memory” – Chinese proverb

-Most of the companies do not give even a little importance to the documentation as much they give to software development process.
-If we search on web then we can find various templates on how to create various types of documents.
+Most of the companies do not give even a little importance to the documentation as much as they give to the software development process.
+If we search on the web then we can find various templates on how to create various types of documents.
 But how many of them are really used by organizations or individuals?

-When I started working on that I asked for some help documents to Manager and I got answer “No, we don’t have any documents” Then I made an issue of that, because as a QA I knew, no one can understand how to use the product without documents or training.
+When I started working on that I asked for some help documents from my manager and I got the answer “No, we don’t have any documents” Then I made an issue of that because as a QA I knew, no one can understand how to use the product without documents or training.